-COLLEGE DUAL ENROLLMENT ON THE HIGH SCHOOL CAMPUS [1007.27 (5) F.S.]
+COLLEGE DUAL ENROLLMENT ON THE HIGH SCHOOL CAMPUS [1007.27 (5)F.S.]

-Courses are available to Sarasota County district school (including charter school) students in grades 11 and 12 (10 under special circumstances) during the regular school day.
+Courses are available to Sarasota County district school students, including charter school students, in grades 11 and 12 during the regular school day.
+Students in grade 10 may enroll in math courses designated by SCSB and SCF administration and recommended by high school guidance personnel.

 - 1. The student must have a minimum unweighted 3.0.cumulative grade point average (GPA).
 Students must maintain a high school GPA of 3.0 (unweighted) to remain eligible for the College Dual Enrollment and Early Admission Accelerated Programs. - 2.
-The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 16 for fall enrollment and December 5 for spring enrollment.
-When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate MCC representative.
+The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 15 for fall 2009 enrollment and December 4 for spring 2010 enrollment.
+When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate SCF representative. - 3.
+CPT Retake Policy-It is the policy of SCF that students may take the CPT only one time for a term.
+A "term" is defined as the fall, spring or summer term per the college's official calendar.
 The qualifying test scores are: